Book title checker – best ways to validate your book titles

-Book covers and titles are so critical to the success of a book, publishing houses have entire teams dedicated to choosing the perfect title and designing the perfect cover.
+Book covers and titles are so critical to the success of a book that publishing houses dedicate entire teams to choosing the perfect title.
+Millions of books are published every year, making it extremely difficult to cut through the noise.

-That’s why it’s crucial to test book covers with your target audience before putting your baby out in the world.
-We’ll dive into that process in this article.
+That’s why it’s crucial to test book titles with your target audience before you launch your baby out into the world.
+Let’s take a look at the best ways to validate your title.

-Whether you’re designing the cover or hiring someone to do it for you, you need to ensure that your book cover conveys the right information to the reader.
+Whether you’re designing the cover or hiring someone to do it for you, you need to ensure that your title conveys enough information and intrigue to capture the interest of potential readers at first glance.

-Ah, the book title.
-It seems like such a short, easy task to come up with a title.
+It may seem like an easy task to come up with a book title.
 It’s anything but.

 A book title should: